Divorce in New York: Who Pays the Legal Fees?

 - Willingness to settle – New York courts generally encourage the settlement of divorce cases whenever possible.
 Settlement not only reduces the number of court cases, but it often saves the parties involved time and money.
 Therefore, when deciding how to divide legal fees, it’s not uncommon for courts to favor the spouse in a divorce case who has demonstrated a willingness to settle.
 Conversely, the court often requires a spouse who unnecessarily takes issues to trial out of spite to pay the other party’s legal fees.

 - Intentional fee inflation – Efforts to intentionally increase legal fees are frowned upon by the court.
 Such actions, even when undertaken by a lower earning spouse, will often result in added financial responsibility by that party.
-When a court determines that the party with less resources will be held liable for a percentage of the litigation costs, the purpose is to reduce the incentive of that party to unnecessarily prolong litigation.
+When a court determines that the party with fewer resources will be held liable for a percentage of the litigation costs, the purpose is to reduce the incentive of that party to unnecessarily prolong litigation.
 In other words, when a party is forced to shoulder some of the responsibility for legal fees, he or she often becomes less likely to engage in practices designed to raise such fees.

 In New York, divorce and legal separation are complicated processes.
 If you are considering pursuing either of these options, please contact an experienced New York family law attorney to discuss your options.
 At O’Connell and Aronowitz, our matrimonial and family law practice offers experienced counsel to both individuals and families.
 Our experienced New York family law attorneys have handled hundreds of cases involving complex custody, visitation, and support issues in many counties throughout New York State.
-Please contact us for a free initial consultation.
+Please contact us for an initial consultation.

 Posted in: L.I.F.E.
 Group Blog